On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Proof of Theorem

-0.2cm {\bf First part.} In this part we consider the large values of $\rho$.
+{\bf First part (large density values).} In this part we consider the large values of $\rho$.
 We first focus on the proof of \eqref{first truc} and then, using a generalization of the classical log-Sobolev inequality we prove \eqref{second truc}.

-0.2cm {\it Proof of \eqref{first truc}}: Since the function $\rho\to Z(\rho)$ is an increasing function, we have $|\{Z(\rho)\geq Z(2r)\}|=|\{\rho\geq 2r\}|$.
+0.2cm {\underline{ Proof of \eqref{first truc}}}: Since the function $\rho\mapsto Z(\rho)$ is an increasing function, we have $|\{Z(\rho)\geq Z(2r)\}|=|\{\rho\geq 2r\}|$.
 By the Tchebychev's inequality, we get

 Since $|\Omega|=1$, using \eqref{measrhogrand} we have